domoticz/domoticz/dzVents/documentation/README.md

 	   },
    }

+The timer events are triggered every minute.
+If such a trigger occurs, dzVents will scan all timer-based events and will evaluate the timer rules.
+So, if you have a rule `on mon` then the script will be executed *every minute* but only on Monday.

-Be mindful of the logic if using multiple types of timer trigger.
+Be mindful of the logic if using multiple types of timer triggers.
 It may not make sense to combine a trigger for a specific or instantaneous time with a trigger for a span or sequence of times (like 'at sunset' with 'every 6 minutes') in the same construct.
 Similarly, `'between aa and bb'` only makes sense with instantaneous times for `aa` and `bb`.

 **One important note: if Domoticz, for whatever reason, skips a timer event then you may miss the trigger!
 Therefore, you should build in some fail-safe checks or some redundancy if you have critical time-based stuff to control.
 There is nothing dzVents can do about it**